Minimum Bottom Line Profit Should Average 9.4%!

 Notice how the assets section’s total value never changed?
 We simply received cash for our invoice and the Contract Receivables balance decreased to zero.
 Now we have cash to pay our project payables and continue to do more work on the contract.
 This same pattern continues right to the end of the contract.
 Except now on the last day, we are allowed to invoice the entire balance due on the contract which includes the 4% we agreed not to bill through the first four progress billings.
-So let’s see what the balance sheet looks like just before we are paid for the last installment on the contract.
+Let’s see what the balance sheet looks like just before we are paid for the last installment on the contract.

 Contract Receivables 100,000

 Total Assets $625,000